zuplo/docs/docs/overview/index.md

 We've designed Zuplo to be easy to get started, our goal is you go from zero to live API gateway in under 2 minutes.
 [Let us know if we fail on this and why](https://discord.gg/CEZrnZN897)!

-Before you know it you'll have a Stripe quality API experience you'll be proud of.
+Before you know it you'll have a Stripe-quality API experience you'll be proud of.

 ## 2. Setup your first route